 If you are an occasional user and at the border of the positive or negative test, then drinking water and some exercise can easily excrete the THC out of your body.

 As these natural processes are slow and require time, so most drug users opt for detox products and kits to pass the drug test.
 The success rate of these detox products is significant if we count for the online reviews.
-But there is no guarantee that you can pass the drug test with these fake urine kits and detox drinks.
-Alternatively, using detox pills or drinks can be harmful to the body.
+You can pass the drug test with these urine kits and detox drinks, if you choose the best ones like Toxin Rid.
+But in some cases, using detox pills or drinks may be harmful to the body.
 Be consistent while the detoxification process to naturally get the weed out of your pee.

 It is not common that a person can get a positive result from secondhand marijuana but it can be possible in some cases.
 In research, both the smokers and nonsmokers were seated together in two rooms, ventilated and non-ventilated.
 In the ventilated room, the THC concentration in the non-smokers was not enough to meet the cutoff level.
 While in the non-ventilated room, the THC was detected in only one non-smoker urine after four to six hours of exposure.